- CBD Oil for Anxiety

 Generalized Anxiety Disorder

-Generalized anxiety disorder is a long-term condition causing feelings of anxiety often on a daily basis.
+Generalized anxiety disorder is a long-term condition causing feelings of anxiety often.
 Rather than anxiety being triggered by particular events, those with generalized anxiety find that there is very often no apparent reason for the way that they are feeling.

 Social Anxiety Disorder